 Draining Canned Foods: When using canned ingredients like canned beans, a strainer can be used to rinse and drain them, removing excess salt or brine before incorporating them into your dish.

-De-Clumping Ingredients: If you have ingredients like confectioners' sugar or cocoa powder that have clumped together, a strainer can help break up these clumps and ensure a smooth, lump-free texture.
+De-Clumping Ingredients: If ingredients like confectioners' sugar or cocoa powder have clumped together, a strainer can help break up these clumps and ensure a smooth, lump-free texture.

 Making Custards and Creams: When making custards or pastry creams, straining the mixture before it sets can remove any cooked egg bits or lumps, resulting in a silky-smooth final product.